Apple’s Garageband can be used on a number of different devices, the iMac, the MacBook Pro, the iPad, and the iPhone.

 iMac, MacBook Pro, iPad, iPhone, and Apple, are all registered trademarks of Apple.

-In terms of overall value, the iPad Pro is the best option for producing music with Garageband, for a few reasons, including convenience, its versatility, the touch screen, and updated power and processing speed.
+The iPad Pro 12.9″ with 1TB of storage space is the best option for producing music with Garageband for a few reasons, including portability and convenience, its versatility, the touch screen, and the updated power and processing speed.

 Why The iPad Is Best for Garageband

-The iPad Pro 11″ is the best for music production with Garageband due to it being almost as easy to use on a computer, while at the same time, having more power than what’s available on an iPhone.
+The iPad Pro 12.9″ is the best device for Garageband music production due to it being almost as easy to use on a computer, while at the same time, having more power than what’s available on an iPhone.

 Let’s face it, this is where music production is headed at the moment.
 As mobile devices become increasingly powerful, the iPad seems like a better option all of the time.